Whenever a painful bump or hard knot appears on the eye, the only thing a person suffering can think of is relief.

-Therefore, the quickest route to healing involved keeping the lids and lashes clean, unblocking the clogged oil glands with a warm compress, and taking a supplement that allows the body to assist with healing.
+Therefore, the quickest route to healing involves keeping the lids and lashes clean, unblocking the clogged oil glands with a hot compress, and taking a TheraLife supplement to treat the dry eyes that caused the oil gland clogging to begin with.

 Symptoms of a Chalazion